dmaticzka/GraphProt/README.md

 #### predict_profile - Predict binding profiles ####

 Predict binding profiles (nucleotide-wise margins) for sequences.
-Nucleotide-wise margins are written to file "GraphProt.nt_margins" and contain three columns:
+Nucleotide-wise margins are written to file "GraphProt.profile", this file contains three columns:

 1. number of sequence
 2. number of nucleotide
-3. prediction margin of this nucleotide
+3. prediction for this nucleotide

 Please note that with GraphProt structure models this action currently only supports sequences of up to 150 nt.

 #### predict_has - Predict high-affinity binding sites ####

 Predict high-affinity target sites as showcased in the GraphProt paper.
-Selects all regions with average scores above a given percentile (parameter --percentile, defaults to 99).
+Selects all regions with average scores within 12nt above a given percentile (parameter -percentile, defaults to 99).
+Average nucleotide-wise margins of high-affinity sites are written to file GraphProt.has.
+This file contains three columns:

+1. number of sequence
+2. number of nucleotide
+3. average prediction this nucleotide

 #### motif - Create RNA sequence and structure motifs ####

-Create RNA sequence and structure motifs.
-High-scoring 12-mers are written to files "GraphProt.sequence_motif.png" and "GraphProt.structure_motif.png".
+Create RNA sequence and structure motifs as described in the "GraphProt" paper.
+Motifs are written to files "GraphProt.sequence_motif.png" and "GraphProt.structure_motif.png".

 ## Advanced Usage ##